samzipper/website-HEAL/content/ValuesAndExpectations/_index.md

  - Significant intellectual contribution to the concept and questions/hypotheses/objectives of the research
  - Significant intellectual contribution to the design and presentation of the research and analyses
  - Supervision regarding the organization and progress of the research and manuscript
- - Provision of data, materials, or additional resources necessary for the project
+ - Provision of funding, data, materials, or additional resources necessary for the project
  - Responsibility for data collection, analysis, and presentation of results
  - Substantial contribution in writing the manuscript (writing, figures, etc.)